A Look at 2014—

 In the fourth year of our international partnership with Showdown Theatre Arts, U.K., we added a winter performance to our roster- the production of the critically acclaimed Off-Broadway classic The Last Five Years.
 The popular Jason Robert Brown play was directed by Donald Hicken with musical direction and accompaniment by Michael Sheppard and featured British actors Carli Jones and Lee Thomas.
 BSA students were understudies and technical support.
 The senior acting ensemble now heads to the U.K. in May to co-star in "Our House" with Showdown students.
 They had the opportunity to get started on the production together in October when the Brits were at BSA.

 The new Contemporary is presenting their 2014 Speaker Series, CoHosts, AT BSA!
 Cohosted with thirteen local commercial, artist-run, and independent galleries, each event will feature artists or art professionals chosen by the galleries.
-We began the year with Coco Fusco and Guest Spot/January 13.
-Next up: Nick Cave and Pinebox Art Center/February 18; Brendan Fowler and Nudashank/March 5; and Wayne White and Gallery CA/March 27.
-All events are at BSA and begin with 6 pm Reception/7 pm Lecture.
+We began the year with Coco Fusco and Guest Spot and have been going strong ever since!
 For more information, visit www.contemporary.org

 The American Red Cross

-For the 12th consecutive year, BSA actors are partnering with American Red Cross to visit 19 elementary and middle schools with the student-written and acted “Fire and Ice,” an educational and humorous play about fire safety and storm preparedness.
+For the 12th consecutive year, BSA actors partnered with the American Red Cross to visit 19 elementary and middle schools with the student-written and acted “Fire and Ice,” an educational and humorous play about fire safety and storm preparedness.

 The Youth Orchestra of the Xiamen Foreign Language School